Sacred Heart College of Lucena City: History

+The school’s foundress died on September 14, 1942, at the age of 84.
+Following her death, the institution continued to operate under the principles and educational mission she had established.
+On June 11, 1944, the school’s original building was destroyed by a fire.
+Despite the loss, the school continued its operations from several temporary locations, including the residences of Don Gregorio Merchan, Don Agaton Rodriguez, and Atty.
+Fabian Millar, as well as the Club X building, before relocating to its present campus.

 With the construction of the present school building, the former site of the school razed down by the big fire that hit Lucena in 1965 was transformed into a landmark.
 The Hermana Fausta Development Center has become the center of the school's community outreach projects for the depressed sectors of the community.

 In 1975, Sr. Paz Marfori, DC, the then Dean of the College, conducted a feasibility study and applied for the opening of a College of Nursing.
 The approval was granted, and the department was opened in June 1976.

-In 1982, the Basic Education Department took that bold step towards academic excellence by undergoing and passing the rigid requirements for accreditation of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
+In 1982, the Basic Education Department took a step towards academic excellence by undergoing and passing the requirements for accreditation of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 The BED have the benefit of an accredited status for more than thirty years.

 In 1993, the Higher Education Department likewise made its own bid for PAASCU accreditation, passing the Preliminary Survey and the Formal Survey in February 1998.
 Since then, a succession of PAASCU visits ensued.

 In the area of physical development, the school in the last two decades has constructed and/or developed other landmarks such as the school gymnasium 1984, the Sto.
 Nino Building and the St. Vincent Hall in 1993, the John Paul II Youth Formation House along with the Twin Hearts Ecology Park in 1994, a three-story building for the Basic Education Department in 1997 and the SHC Cultural Center and Gymnasium in 1999.

-To meet the needs and challenges of the times, the school has opened new programs and majors in the Higher Education Department such as AB Communication, BS Psychology, and BS Computer Science.
-On top of these significant developments is the opening of graduate programs - Master of Arts in Education in 1996, and Master of Science in Nursing in 2000.
-The opening of the BS Pharmacy and BS Management Accounting programs were its latest addition to the program offerings of the Higher Education Department.
+To expand its higher education offerings, the school introduced programs including AB Communication, BS Psychology, and BS Computer Science.
+Graduate programs were subsequently established, including a Master of Arts in Education in 1996 and a Master of Science in Nursing in 2000.
+The Higher Education Department later added BS Pharmacy and BS Management Accounting to its program offerings.